The Importance of Diversity in Healthcare & How to Promote It

 A commitment to diversity helps when recruiting new healthcare workers and administrative staff.
-It allows you to cast a wider net to attracted new talent and it offers a stronger hiring proposition for candidates who may consider working at your hospital or clinic.
+It allows you to cast a wider net to attract new talent and it offers a stronger hiring proposition for candidates who may consider working at your hospital or clinic.

 Stronger Individual Motivation

 When there is a lack of diversity, minority healthcare workers may feel stifled or unable to express their unique talents and personality traits.
 This is a natural inclination for people when they are more concerned with fitting in as opposed to “being themselves.”
-That added pressure can lead to increased stress, reduced morale, and it may event inhibit them from speaking up when their perspective is needed most.
+That added pressure can lead to increased stress and reduced morale, and it may even inhibit them from speaking up when their perspective is needed most.
 A diverse work environment sends the message that a worker’s cultural and ethnic background is an advantage that should be respected, if not celebrated.

 Better Problem Solving

-A wide range of perspectives can lead to more creative solutions when solving problems during an emergency or even during routine patient-care.
+A wide range of perspectives can lead to more creative solutions when solving problems during an emergency or even during routine patient care.
 Allowing for new ideas and diverse perspectives can also lead to greater innovation and operational excellence.

 As illustrated by our section on healthcare diversity statistics (below), diverse healthcare teams get better results, period.
 The data show us that medical teams who embrace diversity provide better healthcare.

-Final note on the benefits of healthcare diversity—
+A final note on the benefits of healthcare diversity—

 It’s worth mentioning that while diversity is important, diversity without inclusion is ineffective.
 Not only do healthcare teams need to represent a variety of backgrounds, but each member needs to be given a voice.